Need to Rant About Work?

 Work stress is real.
 Toxic workplaces exist.
 Unfair treatment happens.
 Burnout is legitimate.
 You don't need permission to feel frustrated, angry, or overwhelmed by your job.

-Sometimes you just need to vent.
+Sometimes you just need to vent to someone.
 To express what you can't say at work.
 To release the pressure that builds up during the week.
 To find people who understand because they're going through it too.

 That's what this space is for.
 A place where you can be honest about work without worrying about professional consequences.
 Where you can express frustration without being told to "think positive."
 Where you can find connection with others who get it.